 The waterfall from the distance

 Once we got the first glimpse of the waterfall, the lake and the sunshine realized how much it was worth it.

 This is the definition of paradise for me.
 No one else but us, a tiny emerald lake and the waterfall.
 Perfection.

-We spent a good hour, hour and a half there when a couple arrived on the forest pathway (mid fifties) stripped down completely naked and jumped into the water.
+We spent a good hour, hour and a half there when a couple arrived on the forest pathway (mid fifties) stripped down completely and jumped into the water.
 We looked at each other and off we were.